jeck7/jeck7/README.md

 # 👋 Hi!
 I’m Hristo – Full Stack Developer

-I have experience building modern REST API applications with **Node.js**, **TypeScript**, **MongoDB**, and **Express**.
+I have some experience building modern REST API applications with **Node.js**, **TypeScript**, **MongoDB**, and **Express**.
 I follow best practices for architecture, security, and API documentation in my work.

-I am also a Java and React developer working on the AdminPanel project.
+I am also a Java and React developer.
 My focus is on building robust backend services with **Java (Spring Boot)** and creating intuitive, responsive user interfaces with **React**.
 I’m passionate about delivering high-quality features, optimizing performance, and ensuring a seamless admin experience.

 ---